• |

 Michelle Reynolds, PhD, KS - Schiefelbusch Institute for Life Span Studies, UCEDD/LEND

-Building Bridges: Transforming Care for Children and Youth with Special Health Care Needs through Creative Partnerships in New York State
+Cancelled: Building Bridges: Transforming Care for Children & Youth with Special Health Care Needs through Creative Partnerships in NY State

 A multidisciplinary team from the three New York State UCEDDs will describe their multi-year process of providing technical assistance to local Children and Youth with Special Health Care Needs (CYSHCN) Programs.
 The partnerships between the three UCEDDs and the evolution of the relationships they have cultivated with local CYSHCN Programs will be highlighted.
 Additionally, results of an evaluation of these efforts will be presented including successes and challenges.